Our team of board-certified radiologists use the latest techniques to help patients with everything from broken bones to neurological conditions.

 Radiology focuses on taking and interpreting images of the inside of the body.
 Radiologists use these images to diagnose and screen for medical conditions like broken bones, neurological disorders and cancer.
 We also practice interventional radiology.
 With interventional radiology, we treat and manage diseases by using imaging technology to guide medical instruments during procedures.

 At HealthPartners and Park Nicollet, we use the latest and most advanced imaging technology, including our 3T MRI machines, to make sure you get the most accurate images possible.
 Our team of board certified radiologists and certified technologists work closely with doctors across all our specialties.
-With hospitals and clinics certified by the Joint Commission and the American College of Radiology, you’ll find radiology locations throughout the Twin Cities and western Wisconsin you can always find a location that’s convenient for you.
+With hospitals and clinics certified by the Joint Commission and the American College of Radiology, you can always find a convenient radiology location in Minnesota and western Wisconsin.

 We offer a comprehensive range of radiology services, including: